November 2018 (Date pending)

-- What are the human resource implications of the emerging changes?
+- What are the cultural and leadership implications of the emerging changes?

 Frode Odegard, the founder of the Post-Lean Institute, will introduce new management thinking for the post-industrial transition we are going through, and discuss what this transition means for corporations, investors, careers and society as a whole.
 We will also hear from a distinguished panel of experts who will share their own insights from a variety of industry, regional and personal perspectives.

 Panelists who will address a range of issues around disruption in practice: